 Gluten Free Pumpkin Bar

-1 tsp of dried ginger or ginger bread spices
+- 1 tsp dried ginger or gingerbread spices

-- Preheat the oven to 325 degrees C. Like a baking sheet (one that is at least an inch high) with parchment paper.
+- Preheat the oven to 325 degrees C. Line a baking sheet (one that is at least an inch high) with parchment paper.

 - In a large mixing bowl combine softened butter, sugar and vanilla bean and whisk until well combined and fluffy.

 - Add in the eggs one at a time and whisk them in so that they are nicely incorporated.
 Once they have all been folded in add in the pumpkin puree.

 - In a separate bowl (I just used a glass measuring cup) combine the dry ingredients – coconut flour, almond flour, baking soda, baking powder, salt, cinnamon and ginger.